vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ![dashboard 2nd](images/second-dashboard-screen.png)

-Finally, the service call has it's own distinct span that gets tied to the parent HTTP request.
+Finally, we can see that the Greeting service call has its distinct span tied to the parent HTTP request.

 ![dashboard full](images/full-trace-view.png)